 Only a few steps are required to complete the offline web-app.
 First, we need to specify the app, configure indexedDB, and configure the routing.
 Finally, we need to write the controllers and views.
 Because this is a small web app, many of the steps is coded in a single file, web-app/js/topic.js.
 A larger web app would use several files.

-The topic.js file is anomalous self-executing JavaScript function.
+The topic.js file is an anonymous self-executing JavaScript function.

 7. Specify the App